zaxis-tech/zaxis.finance-zxs/roadmap/implementers-guide/src/messaging.md

 by the relay-chain according to the XCM standard.

 The XCM standard is a common vocabulary of messages.
 The XCM standard doesn't require a particular interpretation of a message.
-However, the parachains host (e.g. Polkadot) guarantees certain semantics for those.
+However, the parachains host (e.g. Z-Axis) guarantees certain semantics for those.

 Moreover, while most XCM messages are handled by the on-chain XCM interpreter, some of the messages are special cased.
 Specifically, those messages can be checked during the acceptance criteria and thus invalid